-Professor Sheckels, Chair; Associate Professor Conners; Visiting Assistant Professor Mudambi; Assistant Professor M. Mattys; Instructors Mingus and Roberts; Scholar-in-Residence Merrill.
+Professor Sheckels, Chair; Associate Professor Conners; Assistant Professors Merrill and Trask; Instructors Mingus and Roberts.

 The communication studies discipline is in rhetoric, a time-honored art central since Classical times to a liberal arts education.
 Historically built on performed oral rhetoric and the rhetorical criticism of public address, the discipline has turned in more of a social science direction in the latter 20th century and developed a considerable body of theory and research in interpersonal, small-group, intercultural, organizational, and political communication.
 In addition, the discipline has applied both rhetorical and social science perspectives to the growing number of converging media.
 Thus, communication studies is a field that today is truly interdisciplinary, sitting at the juncture of the humanities, fine arts, and social sciences.